awsdocs/aws-kms-developer-guide/doc_source/find-key-material.md

 **Note**
 While a custom key store is disconnected, all attempts to create customer master keys \(CMKs\) in the custom key store or to use existing CMKs in cryptographic operations will fail\.
 This action can prevent users from storing and accessing sensitive data\.

-1. Disconnect the custom key store, if it is not already disconnected, then log into the key\_mgmt\_util as `kmsuser`, as explained in [How to Disconnect and Log In](fix-keystore.md#login-kmsuser-1)\.
+1. Disconnect the custom key store, if it is not already disconnected, then log into the key\_mgmt\_util as `kmsuser`, as explained in [How to disconnect and log in](fix-keystore.md#login-kmsuser-1)\.

 1. Use the [findKey](https://docs.aws.amazon.com/cloudhsm/latest/userguide/key_mgmt_util-findKey.html) command in key\_mgmt\_util to search for a key with a label that matches the ARN of a CMK in your custom key store\.
 Replace the example CMK ARN in the value of the `-l` \(lower\-case L for 'label'\) parameter with a valid CMK ARN\.